hogeschool/SAD_minor/Assessment.md

 The deliverables and grading of Part 4 are the same as part 2, i.e. week 15 - 20 correspond to the deliverables and grades in week 5 - 10.
 Part 4 contributes for 25% to the final grade.

-### Curved Grading
+### Curved Grading with the research paper

+//FIXME: Dit is voor het academisch paper

-For part 2,3 and 4, the assessment of the report will be done using 'Curved Grading'.
+For part 2, 3 and 4, the assessment of the background research paper as well as the final report will be done using 'Curved Grading'.

 The initial grade ('pass'/'fail') will be done according: